Red-breasted nuthatch: Taxonomy

-In 1760 the French zoologist Mathurin Jacques Brisson included a description of the red-breasted nuthatch in his Ornithologie based on a specimen collected in Canada.
+In 1760, the French zoologist Mathurin Jacques Brisson included a description of the red-breasted nuthatch in his Ornithologie based on a specimen collected in Canada.
 He used the French name Le torchepot de Canada and the Latin Sitta Canadensis.
 Although Brisson coined Latin names for the species, these usually do not conform to the binomial system and none of them are recognised by the International Commission on Zoological Nomenclature.
-When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
+In 1766, when the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the red-breasted nuthatch.
-Linnaeus included a brief description and used Brisson's name Sitta canadensis as his binomial name.
+Linnaeus included a brief description and used Brisson's name, Sitta canadensis, as his binomial name.

 Like all nuthatches, the red-breasted nuthatch is assigned to the genus Sitta (Linnaeus, 1758), a name derived from sittē (σίττη), the Ancient Greek word for the Eurasian nuthatch.
-The specific epithet canadensis is New Latin for "belonging to Canada".
+The specific epithet canadensis is Neo-Latin for "belonging to Canada".
 "Nuthatch" is a linguistic corruption of "nuthack", referring to the bird's habit of wedging nuts into cracks in tree bark and hacking at them until they break open.
 "Red-breasted" is a reference to the rusty colour of the male's underparts.

 In the past, the red-breasted nuthatch and four other species — the Corsican nuthatch, the Chinese nuthatch, the Algerian nuthatch and the Krüper's nuthatch — were thought to be a single species.
 These five make up a well-defined species group known as the "Sitta canadensis group", and are sometimes considered to be a superspecies.
 Within the species group, DNA studies have shown that the red-breasted nuthatch, the Corsican nuthatch and the Chinese nuthatch make up one clade and the Algerian nuthatch and Krüper's nuthatch make up a sister clade.
 The red-breasted nuthatch is monotypic across its extensive range.

 Description

 The red-breasted nuthatch is a small passerine, measuring 4.5 in in length, with a wingspan of 8.5 in and a weight of 9.9 g.
-Its back and uppertail are bluish, and its underparts rust-colored.
+Its back and uppertail are bluish, and its underparts are rust-coloured.
 It has a black cap and eye line and a white supercilium (eyebrow).
 Sexes are similarly plumaged, though females and youngsters have duller heads and paler underparts.